allegro/bigflow/docs/cli.md

-The simplest workflow you can create has only one job which prints 'Hello World' (complete source code is available in this repository as a part of the [Hello World](https://github.com/allegro/bigflow/tree/master/docs/hello_word) project).
+The simplest workflow you can create has only one job which prints 'Hello World' (complete source code is available in this repository as a part of the [Docs Examples](https://github.com/allegro/bigflow/tree/master/docs/docs_examples) project).

 `docs/hello_world/hello_world_workflow.py`: